Oxford Professional Support Presenters

 Susan Leslie first taught at university and then English in schools for a number of years, before moving to the Victorian Curriculum and Assessment Authority where she worked as a Project Manager in Assessment and then as Curriculum Manager: English.
 Since 2007 she has worked as an education consultant, maintaining her keen interest in both curriculum and assessment.
 In addition to Oxford VCE English, she has also developed and written Oxford Big Ideas English textbooks for Years 7 and 8, based on the new Australian Curriculum.

-John is currently Assistant Principal at Xavier College, Llandilo, and a member of the 2012 HSC Assessment Committee.
-He was formerly Head of Mathematics at Caroline Chisholm College, NSW, and has held a number of teaching positions including Technology Coordinator, Mathematics Coordinator and Assistant Principal.
+John has been teaching mathematics for 30 years.
+Most recently he was Assistant Principal at Xavier College, Llandilo, a member of the 2012-2014 HSC Assessment Committees and an experienced HSC marker.
+John was formerly Head of Mathematics at Caroline Chisholm College, NSW, and has held a number of teaching positions including Technology Coordinator, Mathematics Coordinator and Assistant Principal.
+He has given presentations at many MANSW and AAMT conferences and has presented internationally at NCTM and NCSM conferences.
 John is the author of the Oxford Insight Mathematics series in NSW.

 Dr. Ian Lowe